 Bay District Schools is the third largest employer in Bay County with over 3,000 full-time employees with an average of 12.6 years of experience.
-As of 2017, there are a total of 361 high school teachers in Bay County.
-The teacher count in these subject areas have fluctuated slightly within the past three years resulting in the school board's identification of "critical shortage areas" for specific STEM instructors.
+As of 2017, there are a total 361 high school teachers in Bay County.